blat/git-stats/README.markdown

 1. Install ruby and all dependancies (see above)

-2. Build data directory and checkout a few git reprositories:
+2. Build data directory and clone some git reprositories:

         mkdir data
         cd data